solody/drupal-facets/README.txt

 REQUIREMENTS
 ------------
-No other modules required, we're supporting drupal core as a source for creating facets.
+No other modules required, we're supporting drupal core's search as a source for creating facets.
 Though we recommend using Search API, as that integration is better tested.

 INSTALLATION
 ------------
  * Install as you would normally install a contributed drupal module.
 See: https://drupal.org/documentation/install/modules-themes/modules-7 for further information.

 CONFIGURATION
 -------------